valueflows/valueflows/mkdocs/docs/concepts/flows.md

 ## Kinds of Flows

 Flows are a fundamental construct in the Valueflows ontology.
-The types of flows form a progression from potential to scheduled to realized:
+The types of flows form a progression from defined to  potential to scheduled to realized.

-1. Intents which can lead to Commitments
-2. Commitments which can lead to Economic Events (or Intents can lead directly to Economic Events)

 ### Intent